Michelle Jones, Founder and Editor of GrocerySavingTips.com

 Coupon Savings

-* As a frugal mom of 4 with over 20 years of experience shopping on a budget, I have tested just about every level of grocery coupon use that a person can do; from all, to some, to none, and back again!
+As a frugal mom of 4 with over 20 years of experience shopping on a budget, I have tested just about every level of grocery coupon use that a person can do; from all, to some, to none, and back again.
 Coupon use will vary depending on people's circumstances.
-I know many people who refuse to use them because they say they just don't have time, and as a working mom myself, who barely has time to shop for groceries--let alone clip grocery coupons each week, I truly do understand.
-Yet, not using a grocery coupon on an item that you're going to purchase anyways is just like throwing money away.
-And yes, it does take a little time each week to clip the coupons and take them to the store, but just like earning money takes time, so does saving money!
+I have known many people who refuse to use coupons because they feel they just don't have time.
+As a working mom myself, who barely has time to shop for groceries, let alone clip grocery coupons each week, I truly do understand.

-* Anyone who wants to save more money on groceries can make good use of coupons, it's just a matter of doing it.
+Anyone who wants to save more money on groceries can make good use of coupons, it's just a matter of doing it.
 Try to think of them as cash and you might be a little more motivated to use them on a regular basis.
 When you purchase an item that you regularly buy and could have used a coupon for (but didn't), it really is just like throwing money away.
 Do this over and over again and we're talking hundreds of dollars each year.
 As soon as you start looking at coupons as cash it should be a lot easier to make more time for them.

-* You may think you don’t have time to use grocery coupons, but if you have time to watch one extra TV show per week or read one newspaper… you have time to save money with coupons!
+You may think you don’t have time to use grocery coupons, but if you have time to watch one extra TV show per week or read one newspaper… you have time to save money with coupons.
 If you’re extremely pressed for time just grab your Sunday paper and clip out only the coupons you can use this week.
 If you want to clip out all the coupons you can easily clip them out while watching your favorite TV show on Sunday night, even if you just do it during the commercials.
 Try it, you’ll see!
-It really doesn’t take as long as you may think!
+It really doesn't take as long as you may think!

 * * *